mpdcampbell/tetris-selfplay/README.md

   sudo apt install python3-pip
   sudo pip install pygame
   ```
-  Now the requisites are installed, download this repo.
+  With above installed, download this repo.
 Either by git clone or manually downloading the zip and extracting.<br/>
   Then open terminal, navigate to the tetris-selfplay directory and enter the following:
   ```
   python3.9 main.py